Victoria Square, Adelaide: Three Rivers Fountain

 The fountain was heritage-listed as a state heritage place in 2012.

 The State Survey Mark

 Located at the northern end of the square, the State Survey Mark commemorates the placing of the first peg for the survey of the City of Adelaide by Colonel Light on 11 January 1837.
 This survey mark is the reference point for all other survey marks in South Australia.
-The mark was unveiled, along with a commemorative plaque by then Minister of Lands, Susan Lenehan on 21 April 1989.
+The mark was unveiled on 21 April 1989, along with a commemorative plaque, by Susan Lenehan, then Minister of Lands.

 Reconciliation Plaza

 The east–west road connecting Grote and Wakefield Streets was named Reconciliation Plaza in 2013.
-The plaza hosts two flagpoles flying the Australian National Flag and the Aboriginal Flag, which has flown permanently in the square since 2002.
-In 1971, the square was the first place the Aboriginal Flag was flown, at a land rights rally (see Dual naming, above).
+The plaza hosts two flagpoles flying the Australian National Flag and the Aboriginal flag, which has flown permanently in the square since 2002.
+In 1971, the square was the first place the Aboriginal flag was flown, at a land rights rally (see Dual naming, above).